iswimfly/Banana-Mania-Randomizer/README.md

 A list of current features includes:
 - Picking from every single collection of levels in Banana Mania, excluding Golden Banana and Dark Banana.
 Those levels do not work outside of their original modes.
 - Customizable Warp Goals!
-Pick how far forward (**OR BACKWARD**) Green and Red goals will send you!
+Pick how far forward Green and Red goals will send you!
 - A custom level count!
 Don't feel like playing all of the levels, but want to pull from every single collection?
 Set a limit to how many levels your course will have!
 - A Seeding system, allowing for synchronization of custom difficulties for racing others!